MicroMEC/documentation/architecture/umec_architecture.md

 #### Low Level Plugins

-A low level plugin either connects to a kernel API that is running on the uMEC unit, or connects directly to the hardware via some physical connection.
+A low level plugin either connects to a kernel API that is running on the uMEC node or connects directly to the hardware via some physical connection.

-Low level plugins may include two layers:
+Low level plugins may include **two layers**:

 * hardware adaptation
 * container adaptation